damasioj/ML-Agents-Ecosystem/README.md

 Ideally, it would be best to have the possibility to provide the agent with an object's dimensions, but this seems to be more complicated than initially thought.
 The dimensions of a box, for instance, can be defined with 8 given vectors (1 vector for each point), but if we change the target object to a ball the number of vectors are virtually infinite.
 The most that can be provided is the size of an object - but again, this information has limited usefulness if one does not know its shape.

 The solution we used for this problem is creating an enum that will represent the different object shapes.
-The enum would obviously be very limiting, and adding a new shape would require retraining, but it would at least provide a few options to work with.
+The enum would obviously be limiting, and adding a new shape would require retraining, but it would at least provide a few options to work with.

+*Note: The enum solution has been kept within the project but is not used.
+It is merely for demonstration purposes.*